oliverpauffley/blog/content/posts/games_to_run.md

 {{< figure src="/blog/images/mothership.jpg" link="t" >}}

+> The airlock door opens with a faint hiss and a worrying clunk, if you make it back alive and in one piece you should probably get that looked at.
+You round the corner and the lights flicker on and off in quick rapid bursts.
+The screams let you know what to expect as the limbs and torsos of what once the rest of your crew round the corner in front of you.

 A crew tries (and often fails) to survive the vast expansive of space and all of the human and inhuman horrors it contains.

 Simple system with very little to learn to pickup and play.
 But your character is very unlikely to change much and will almost certainly be dead.